BluePurplePro/Dell-Inspiron-3580-Hackintosh/Increase_DVMT_Pre-Allocated_to_64MB_on_Dell_Inspiron_15_3580.md

 ![00](https://github.com/user-attachments/assets/9b3c6d58-0426-4b96-b3b6-a10f62b3d3bf)

 > [!NOTE]
-> This method should work on Dell Vostro 3480/3580/3780 and Dell Inspiron 3480/3780, since those laptops do share the same BIOS.exe file
+> This method should work on Dell Vostro 3480/3580/3780 and Dell Inspiron 3480/3780, since those laptops share the same BIOS.exe file

 ## Prepare the USB
 1. Take a thumb drive and format it in `FAT32`.
 Make sure to use `GPT` partitioning scheme.